 Always keeping the goal of balance in mind, the transitional DACM faculty promotes these and other key teachings found in a variety of cultural and religious contexts.

 The program makes use of new and innovative teaching methods by combining online and modular in-person lessons to create a dynamic hybrid curriculum.
-The online component will employ CIIS’ Canvas program, while the weekend modules will be conducted at ACTCM campus in San Francisco’s Potrero Hill neighborhood.
+The online component will employ CIIS’ Canvas platform, while the weekend modules will be conducted at ACTCM campus in San Francisco’s Potrero Hill neighbourhood.

 A History of Exemplary Education

 Students receive the highest standards of instruction in a scholarly academic environment that has one of the strongest records and reputations in the country of producing knowledgeable healers and leaders at the forefront of acupuncture.

 Peer and Alumni Community

 Our students and alums continue to explore and introduce new therapies and integrative care experiences, found new health and holistic organizations, and bring the benefits of TCM into new areas of health care and places around the world.

 Watch our fantastic new video of Acupuncture at ACTCM featuring alumna Carla Cassler: